dawidkotarba/interview_questions/jpa_hibernate.md

 - L1 cache vs L2 cache
 - eviction policies of cache
 - Types of relations
-- Types of inheritance (table per class, table for hierarchy, discriminator column, joined tables etc.).
+- Types of inheritance (table per class, table for hierarchy with discriminator column, joined tables etc.).
 Performance and data consistency implications
 - What is JPQL?
 What is Criteria API?
 - What is linking table?
 When it is created?
 - N+1 problem, how to solve that (batch, fetch join)